-Output 2.1.1 240,000 farm households in 12 pilot sites on improved soil and water management: 2,000 households in each woreda within a shared watershed will be supported in soil and water management techniques.
+Output 2.1.1: 240,000 farm households in 12 pilot sites trained on improved soil and water management: 2,000 households in each woreda within a shared watershed will be supported in soil and water management techniques.
 These households will then share lessons and facilitate wider uptake of ILM within the whole woreda and across other watersheds, supporting scaling up amongst a further 8,000 households.
-In total 10,000 ha of land will be under ILM in degraded watersheds in each woreda leading to a total of 120,000 ha under improved ILM.
+In total 10,000 ha of land will be under ILM in degraded watersheds in each woreda, leading to a total of 120,000 ha under improved ILM.
 It is anticipated that wider dissemination of lesson-learning and practice through multi-stakeholder platforms could lead to scaling up by a factor of 10, to at least one million ha of land with improved soil and water management by the end of the project.

-Output 2.1.2 120,000 ha under diversified food production: The diversification of food production aims to generate cash income through value chain development and market access, improve nutritional levels and increase genetic biodiversity.
+Output 2.1.2: 120,000 ha under diversified food production: The diversification of food production aims to generate cash income through value chain development and market access, improve nutritional levels and increase genetic biodiversity.
 Activities under this output will support an increase in production of nutrient-dense foods (vegetables, fruits, legumes and animal-source foods), encourage more integrated farming systems that adopt zero-grazing approaches and strengthen the knowledge base of different food types and their nutritional value, as well as establish better access to microfinance.
 Activities will combine ILM, WaSA and other approaches with a strong focus on alternative livelihood options, including beekeeping to make households more resilient to drought and other food production shocks.
 Equally important will be combining modernization of extension services with ‘champion’ farmer approaches, farmer field schools and innovation in the use of radio and other media to disseminate experience and results between and beyond communities.
 Choices taken at a kebele level will be determined by relevant authorities in conjunction with communities and be based on existing successful practices.
 This follows initial identification undertaken as part of the RAPTA design process.

-Output 2.1.3a 10,000 ha of agro-pastoral systems under integrated management: The agro-pastoral and pastoral production systems are predominantly confined to the semi-arid and arid zones in Ethiopia.
+Output 2.1.3a: 10,000 ha of agro-pastoral systems under integrated management: The agro-pastoral and pastoral production systems are predominantly confined to the semi-arid and arid zones in Ethiopia.
 The main approach in these areas is livestock production, based on grazing natural forage.
 However, with increasing population pressure, most high-potential range areas have been taken up for crop production and irrigation, and the agro-pastoral and pastoral production systems have become increasingly marginalized in more arid areas where forage production is limited by acute shortages in precipitation, e.g. the project areas of Abala and Amibara (Afar Region), and Tuliguled and Gursum (Somali Region).
 These systems are becoming unsustainable, and land degradation through overgrazing is damaging environments and ecosystems, putting pastoral and agro-pastoral livelihoods at risk.
 Integrated Land Management activities planned under this output offer the most feasible option for stabilizing livestock production and enhancing a continuous supply of livestock products.
 This will be achieved through restoring the environmental functions and services provided by healthy ecosystems (including watershed protection, forage production, irrigation of pasture, water for livestock, maintenance of soil fertility and organic content, micro-climate amelioration, bio-diversity preservation, and improved breeds).

-Output 2.1.3b 240,000 farm households with increased access to food including through off-farm activities: This output will increase food availability and food access through improved farming systems, encouraging stronger entrepreneurship, and more established market systems that can improve food utilization through distribution and better care practices, such as improved processing, preservation and storage, and through promoting off-farm income-earning activities.
+Output 2.1.3b: 240,000 farm households with increased access to food including through off-farm activities: This output will increase food availability and food access through improved farming systems, encouraging stronger entrepreneurship, and more established market systems that can improve food utilization through distribution and better care practices, such as improved processing, preservation and storage, and through promoting off-farm income-earning activities.